go-chassis/go-chassis/docs/user-guides/cb-and-fallback.md

 > *(optional, string)* service、instance or api,
-default is api, go chassis create a dedicated circuit for every api, invocation will be isolated based on api. if set to service, all of APIs of each service share one circuit, it will isolate the service. if set to instance, all of APIs of each instance share one circuit, it will isolate the instance. if set to instance,api, each api of each instance isolate one circuit.
+default is api, go chassis create a dedicated circuit for every api, invocation will be isolated based on api. if set to service, all of APIs of each service share one circuit, it will isolate the service. if set to instance, each instance will get a dedicated circuit, it will isolate only one instance. if set to api, each api will get a dedicated circuit, it will isolate only service api.

 Configuration Format looks like below：